Denniresanchez/Denniresanchez.github.io/about/index.md

 ---
 Hello, my name is **Dennire Sanchez** and I am originally from Venezuela.
 In 2013 I finished my **Bachelor's Degree in Civil Engineering** in the University of Carabobo, Venezuela.
-A few years later, I decided to change my career path and went for a **Cloud Support Engineer program** from Miami Dade College and graduated in 2019.
+A few years later, I decided to change my career path and went for a **Cloud Support Engineer program** at Miami Dade College and graduated in 2019.
 Soon I will be getting my Cloud Pactitioner AWS Certification in 2019.

+I consider myself and a ccomplished Engineer, passionate learner, well-versed in achieving and exceeding goals through management and strategy development.

+I'm looking for new opportunities to grow as a professional.

 <a markdown="0" href="https://www.linkedin.com/in/dennire-sanchez-202395127" class="btn">More on Dennire</a>